once-aday/map675-module-05-once-aday-assignment-05/README.md

 `npx create-react-app sole-geology`
 `npm install mapbox-gl`

 I was able to take the create-react-app template and merge in some of the code from the "basic" example from the mapbox react examples repository.

  A simple map with a zoom control is now present with the other create-react app homepage boilerplate.
-The Map appears to display on top of the start UI that came with create-react app.
+The Map appears to display on top of the starter UI that came with create-react app.